eclemmon/from_elemental/README.md

 `cd Users/your_user_name_here/Desktop`

 Download the software by copying this into the CLI.
-You may be asked to install xcode developer tools on Mac.
-Do so if asked:

 `git clone https://github.com/eclemmon/new_music_for_strings.git`

+You may be asked to install x-code cli tools on Mac.
+Do so if asked and repeat the previous step:

+`xcode-select --install`

 Install Pillow, a necessary python package: